 But even in states with cheap electricity, state lawmakers have a lot of power.
 If your state government has passed good solar laws that encourage renewable generation, ensure access to net metering, and even provide some incentives for home solar power, you can rest assured that solar can be great in your state.

 And the good solar states are more numerous than you might think.
 Check out our annual State Solar Power Rankings Report, where we break down how each state scores on 13 factors that lead to good solar investment potential.
 Click through to your state’s specific page for detailed information about installing solar in your state.

 It’s pretty simple: in the northern hemisphere (where you live if you’re in the USA), solar panels should face south.
 So say it again with us: “the ideal home for solar has a large, unshaded south-facing roof” (we have a feeling that’s gonna be the catchphrase of the summer).

 But if your house doesn’t have a large, unshaded south-facing roof, don’t despair!
 There’s a reason this is third on our list of important ingredients of a solar home.
 West-facing panels can also be great, especially if your utility company offers a time-of-use billing option, under which energy is more expensive during late afternoon “peak” times, when more people are using electricity and more sun is shining on west-facing roofs.

 Your roofing material and shape

-The final ingredient in making a home right for solar is the roof itself.
+The final ingredient in making a home good for solar is the roof itself.
 Ideally, you’ll have a rectangle-shaped roof (i.e. a gable roof) with standing-seam metal or asphalt shingles on top of it.
 Here’s why:

 Solar panels can be installed on almost any kind of roofing material, from cedar shake shingles to rubber roofs.
 But the methods to mount the panels can vary widely by roof material, and that can increase the cost dramatically.